 Website messaging: Your website is your firm’s foremost vehicle for sharing information.
 Take the opportunity to add a simple message confirming that you are open for business and how you can be reached.
 Provide a link to any detailed instruction pages.

-Google My Business posts: You can add regular posts to your Google My Business (GMB) listing to highlight business updates.
+Google Business Profileposts: You can add regular posts to your Google Business Profile (GBP) listing to highlight business updates.
 This is a great opportunity to announce changes to your firm’s practices, update clients on court matters or emphasize an area of practice.

 Video: According to HubSpot, video on a landing page will increase conversions by more than 80%.
 Now is a great time to create a brand video to build awareness, showcase services and attract a wider audience.
 Here are some tips on creating your own video:

 - You can do this yourself with an iPhone or DSLR camera

 - Keep your video short.
 30-60 seconds is long enough

 - Introduce yourself, confirm you are open and how to reach you